-4.5.1 Cycle wander
+5.2 Cycle wander

-IEEE Std 802.1Q scheduled transmission feature assumes that every bridge has a "system clock" (this term is local to this paper) that is synchronized with the other bridges' system clocks in the network, so that configuring a transmission time in one bridge has meaning in another bridge.
-In this paper, we do not assume synchronization of the system clocks, but we do assume frequency lock.
-That is, there is a maximum difference in the elapsed time between two events as measured by two bridges' system clocks, no matter the length of that elapsed time.
-For two bridges, this worst-case system clock difference is sysClockVar, and its units are time.
+Adjacent bridges must be frequency locked as described in 1.3.2.
+For any given port, there is a worst-case system clock difference, sysClockVar, between this bridge's system clock and the neighbor system attached to the port.
+Its units are a time difference.
 We will assume that this parameter is configured by management, based on network design parameters and system data sheets.
 It is possible that this parameter can be adjusted during network operation.
 A bridge could have more than one system clock, and be connected to another system by multiple links, but there is only one value for sysClockVar for any given port, because we assume point-to-point links.
 We will assume that the variation can be in either direction, this-end-late or this-end-early.